Roshwar28/MEMS-Stethoscope/README.md

 the operational amplifier (Op-Amp).
 The formula for amplification is: Amplified Signal=Gain×Input Signal

 Amplified Signal= Gain * input signal

-● The boosted signal is easier to process and analyze in subsequent stages, such as noise filtering and analysisFiltering and Final Model Development Filtering:A bandpass filter is applied to the amplified signal to remove unwanted frequencies.
+● The boosted signal is easier to process and analyze in subsequent stages, such as noise filtering and analysis

+Filtering and Final Model Development

+Filtering:A bandpass filter is applied to the amplified signal to remove unwanted frequencies.
 The filter allows frequencies between 20 Hz and 200 Hz (the typical range for heart sounds) to pass through while blocking others